 Step 4: Pour the second half of the barbecue sauce and jam over the meatballs to submerge them.
 This pressure cooker is going to cook these meatballs in just 20 minutes!

 Step 5: Close and lock the lid on your Instant Pot or pressure cooker.
-Cook for 20 minutes.
-Quick-release to let the pressure out when they are finished cooking.
+Cook for 20 minutes on the beef stew setting.
+You can do a quick-release or slow-release to let the pressure out when they are finished cooking.

 Make your meatballs the same way.
 Instead of an Instant Pot, add the barbecue sauce and meatballs to a pot.
 Add ¼ cup of water.
 Cover and bring to a boil over medium heat.

 When the mixture begins to boil, turn the heat down to simmer.
 Cook for 20-30 minutes until the meatballs are done.
-(Actual cooking time is going to depend on how large you make your meatballs.
+(Actual cooking time will depend on how large you make your meatballs.

 Check the internal temperature of a few meatballs and make sure they are 165º F.